ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 <!-- markdownlint-enable MD013 -->

-In this case, the ledger address is the control key, so there is going to be no control key authorization error, but in general, if the control key is specified manually and is not controlled by the ledger, an error is going to occur:
+In this case, the ledger address is the control key, so there is going to be no control key authorization error, but in general, if the control key is specified manually and isn't controlled by the ledger, an error is going to occur:

 ```text